drasovski/gcd_project/CodeBook.md

 * 'subjectTrain', 'yTrain', and 'xTrain' were stacked column-wise in a data frame called 'train'
 * 'subjectTest', 'yTest', and 'yTrain' were stacked column-wise in a data frame called 'test'
 * 'train' and 'test' were stacked row-wise in a data frame called 'complete'
-* Columns 1 and 2 of 'complete' were renamed 'subject' and 'activity' while the names for the rest of the 561 variables were taken from 'features'.
+* Columns 1 and 2 of 'complete' were renamed 'subject' and 'activity' while the names for the rest of the 561 variables were taken from 'features'
-* The 'subject' and 'activity' variables as well as any variables containing the string "mean()" or "std()" (which refer to mean and standard deviation measurements on a set of 17 key measurements listed in 'features_info.txt') were copied to a new data frame called 'meansStds' (see the 'Summary Choices' section below on why only these variables were selected) containing 10,299 rows and 68 columns
+* The 'subject' and 'activity' variables as well as any variables containing the string "mean()" or "std()" (which refer to mean and standard deviation functions applied on a set of 33 key measurements listed in 'features_info.txt') were copied to a new data frame called 'meansStds' (see the 'Summary Choices' section below on why only these variables were selected) containing 10,299 rows and 68 columns
-* Variables erroneously including the string "BodyBody" were corrected to include only "Body"
+* Variables erroneously including the string "BodyBody" were corrected to include only one "Body"
 * Original variable names were also altered as follows:
-  * hyphens ("-") were replaced by dots (".")
+  * Hyphens ("-") were replaced by dots (".")
-  * parantheses ("(" and ")") were removed
+  * Parentheses ("(" and ")") were removed
 * No other alterations were made to variable names (see 'Summary Choices' section)
 * Numerical values of the 'activity' variable were replaced with corresponding descriptive English labels as given in 'activityLabels'
-* The 'subject' variable values were recoded from numerical to factor
+* The 'subject' variable values were recoded from integer to factor
-* Data frame 'subjActMeans' was created by averaging the values of each of the latter 66 columns for each subject-activity pair
+* Data frame 'subjActMeans' was created by averaging the values of each of the latter 66 variables for each subject-activity pair
 * 'subjActMeans' was exported as a tab-separated text file called 'tidyData.txt'

 ## Final Variables